xManager-v2/faq/README.md

 xManager should show which to use under the "MANAGER TOOLS" section where it says "Device CPU".
 If still unsure, Armeabi-v7a should almost always work.

-### Why doesn't xManager have a translation for my language?
+### Why does xManager not have a translation for my language?

 xManager translations rely on our users submitting translations to us.
 Due to time constraints additional language submissions are on pause at the moment.
 If you are still interested in submitting a translation please visit our support channel to discuss this further.

-### Why isn't "x" feature added to xManager?.. please add it!
+### Why isn't "x" feature added to xManager?

 GitHub is not a place to request features or discuss issues outside of the code for xManager itself.
 Feel free to make a pull request with the relevant code.
 Anything else is better off suited in our support channel.